thyun/jolokia/README.md

-Jolokia for push model.
+# Jolokia push - Jolokia pushes JMX data to remote server

-Added new feature to version 1.3.7 that jolokia agent pushes JMX data to HTTP server.
+Added new feature to jolokia version 1.3.7 so that jolokia agent pushes JMX data to HTTP server.
 Until now this feature is experimental, but it's working.

 ## Features